yanis-git/audit/README.md

 ```

-And use this file thankt to the `--config` option.
+And use this file thanks to the `--config` option.

 ```shell
 npm run start -- --config config.yaml